AdaCore/gnatstudio/docs/users_guide/main_window.rst

   which displays graphically the relationships between each project in the hierarchy (see :ref:`The_Project_Browser`).

-* :menuselection:`Project-->Properties`
+* :menuselection:`Project --> Properties`
-  :index:`menu;project --> edit project properties`
-  This menu opens a new dialog to interactively edit the attributes of the project (tool switches, naming schemes,...) and is similar to the local toolbar button.
+  This :index:`menu <single: menu; project --> edit project properties>` opens a new dialog to interactively edit the attributes of the project (tool switches, naming schemes,...) and is similar to the local toolbar button.

-* :menuselection:`Project-->Save project...`
+* :menuselection:`Project --> Save project...`
-  :index:`project; saving`
-  :index:`menu:project --> save all`
-  This item can be selected to save a single project in the hierarchy after it was modified.
+  This item can be selected to :index:`save <single: project; saving>` a single project in the hierarchy after it was modified.
 Modified but unsaved projects in the hierarchy have a special icon (a pen mark is drawn on top of the standard icon).
-If you would rather save all the modified projects in a single step, use the menu bar item :menuselection:`Project-->Save All`.
+If you would rather :index:`save all <single: menu; project --> save_all>` the modified projects in a single step, use the menu bar item :menuselection:`Project --> Save All`.

   Any time one or several projects are modified, the contents of the project view is automatically refreshed.
 No project is automatically saved.
 This provides a